-The moving party/ respondent, Liquibrands Inc. ("Liquibrands"), will make a motion in writing to the Court of Appeal, pursuant to Rule 61.03.1 of the Rules of Civil Procedure, R.R.O.
+The moving party creditor, Liquibrands Inc. ("Liquibrands"), will make a motion in writing to the Court of Appeal, pursuant to Rule 61.03.1 of the Rules of Civil Procedure, R.R.O.
 1990, Reg.
-194. The Court of Appeal will hear the motion in writing 36 days after service of the Moving Party's motion record, factum and transcripts, if any, or on the filing of the Moving Party's reply factum, if any, whichever is earlier.
+194. The Court of Appeal will hear the motion in writing 36 days after service of the moving party's motion record, factum and transcripts, if any, or on the filing of the moving party's reply factum, if any, whichever is earlier.